sts10/sts10.github.io/_posts/2022-07-13-securedrop-docs-contribution.markdown

 Thus, 3 words is a little dicey, 4 feels better...

 In the end, I stuck by my recommendation of 7 words: I figured _I_ didn't want to be the reason one of these encrypted drives gets cracked.
 I think you'd want more user stories to make a call on whether the trade-off between security and convenience is worth knocking this down to 6 or 5 words.
 And obviously it'd be easy to tweak the number of the recommendation in the documentation.
 I'm proud that I got the ball rolling, and was able to do a little light forensic work that I _hope_ isn't too off-the-mark.

+## The end result

+You can now read my contribution to the docs [on the current "Passphrases" page](https://docs.securedrop.org/en/stable/passphrases.html#how-to-generate-a-strong-unique-passphrase).